John Smith (basketball, born 1984)

-John Smith (born August 20, 1984) is an American former basketball player, best known for his decorated college career at Winona State University, where he was twice named Division II National Player of the Year.
+John David Smith (born August 20, 1984) is an American former basketball player, best known for his decorated college career at Winona State University, where he was twice named Division II National Player of the Year.

 College career

 Smith came to Winona State from Johnsburg High School in Johnsburg, Illinois.
 After redshirting a season to gain weight for college play, he joined the Warriors' 2004–05 team.
 He took over as the team's center that season, then became a first-team All-Northern Sun Intercollegiate Conference (NSIC) pick as a sophomore.
 The Warriors won the NCAA Division II title that season behind the leadership of Smith and teammate Jonte Flowers.
 In his junior year, Smith averaged 16.8 points and 9.8 rebounds as the Warriors went undefeated for the season before losing the 2007 NCAA championship game to Barton College.
 At the close of the season, Smith was honored as a first-team All-American and the National Player of the Year by the National Association of Basketball Coaches (NABC).

 As a senior, Smith and Flowers returned to lead the Warriors to a second national championship, this time beating Augusta State University.
 Smith maintained his play, averaging 17.5 points and 8.4 rebounds per game, winning his second straight NSIC and NABC National Player of the Year award.
 Smith left Winona State as the school's leading scorer (2,265 career points) and broke or tied several other school offensive records.
 In 2019, he was inducted into the Small College Basketball Hall of Fame.